-Yep, you read that right: 99.9% of all calico cats are female due to the unique chromosomal makeup that determines the color variations in their coats.
+It's a fact that 99.9 percent of all calico cats are female due to the unique chromosomal makeup that determines the color variations in their coats.
 Why?
 Put on your lab coat.
 It's time for some science.

-The sex chromosomes–chromosomes X (female) and Y (male)–determine if a cat will be male or female.
-The X chromosome also carries code for the black and orange colors in a calico's coat.
+The sex chromosomes (X and Y) determine whether a cat will be male or female.
+Each cat has a pair of sex chromosomes with the possible combinations of XX (female) and XY (male).
+The X chromosome also carries the coding gene for the black and orange colors in a calico's coat.

-Female calico cats have two X chromosomes (meaning they have two chromosomes with color code), while males have one X and one Y chromosome.
+Female calico cats have two X chromosomes and therefore have two chromosomes with color code.
+By chance (and depending on the colors in the parents) both X chromosomes may carry the black code or both may carry the orange code, in which case the cat would have those markings.
+Only if the cat gets one orange-coded X and one black-coded X will it be calico. expressing both black and orange coloration.
 In order to manage these two sets of color code, the female embryo will actually shut down one X chromosome in each cell, resulting in the black and orange variations in a calico's coat.

 Because male cats have one X chromosome with code for black or orange and one Y chromosome without any color genes, they cannot technically be calico.
-They'll be completely black or completely orange.
+They'll only express either black or orange, but not both.

-There is one exception: A genetic anomaly called XXY Syndrome, which occurs when the male cat has two X chromosomes and one Y chromosome, can produce a male calico.
+There is one exception: A genetic anomaly called XXY Syndrome, which occurs when the male cat has two X chromosomes and one Y chromosome.
+This can produce a male calico.

 About one in every 3,000 calico cats is born a male, and, unfortunately, don't live as long as female calicos due to their genetic abnormalities.
 XXY Syndrome renders male calicos sterile, and can be the root cause of many other health problems.
-If you do have a male calico, however, a healthy diet, exercise, and lots of love and attention can help him live a longer, happy life, too.Continue to 4 of 8 below.
+If you do have a male calico, however, a healthy diet, exercise, and lots of love and attention can help him live a longer and happier life.Continue to 4 of 8 below.

 04 of 08